cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 To instantiate this framework, a designer will have to make two choices:

-1. Whether traditional component is a KEM or a nominal group
+1. Whether traditional component is a nominal group or a KEM
 2. Whether to rely on the C2PRI property holding for the post-quantum component

-The former choice will dictate the overall structure of the hybrid KEM, since traditional KEMs and nominal groups have different operations.
-The latter choice will determine which combiner function should be used.
+The first choice will dictate the overall structure of the hybrid KEM, since traditional KEMs and nominal groups have different operations.
+When a nominal group is used, the hybrid KEM MUST use the structure defined in {{group-inst}}.

-There are thus four ways that this framework can be instantiated, summarized in
-{{variants}}:
+When a KEM is used, the hybrid KEM MUST use the structure defined in
+{{kem-inst}}.

+The second choice will determine which combiner function should be used.
+If the designer does not wish to rely on the C2PRI property for the PQ component, then the Explicit combiner MUST be used.
+If the designer is comfortable relying on the C2PRI property for the PQ component, then the PQImplicit combiner MAY be used.

+Each instantiation of this framework thus corresponds to one of four variants:

 | PQ C2PRI? | T component   |    | Structure      | Combiner   |
 |:==========|:==============|====|:===============|:===========|